IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/memento.md

 > Let's consider to create a snapshot with the current version and restore it later.

-Let's implement the snapshot class:
+Let's implement a snapshot class:

 ```java
 final class Snapshot {